 Get dirty.
 Eat well.
 Make art.

-In 2025 we once again activated our CSA farm to host a seasonal artist residency that has been critical to all our work.
-This foundational program expands the idea of “community supported agriculture” to include a creative community and has supported over 200 artists since 2000.
+The foundational artist residency program expands the idea of “community supported agriculture” to include a creative community and has supported over 200 artists since 2000.

-This year we hosted a Residency Variation called Stacking Functions.
-In a departure from the standard open call for applications, we invited artists who had previous Wormfarm residency experience to develop or expand upon a project, either with Wormfarm or working in ways that align with mission-related activities—using the term “stacking functions” to describe elements of regenerative systems, and to explore areas of crossover and mutual support.
+In 2026, we will once again host a Residency Variation called Stacking Functions.
+In a departure from the standard open call for applications, we will host artists who have Wormfarm residency experience to develop or expand upon a project, either with us or working in ways that align with mission-related activities—using the term “stacking functions” to describe elements of regenerative systems, and to explore areas of crossover and mutual support.

 We are not accepting applications at this time.